 Community Assessment and Item Banking Initiative

 It is well recognized by educators that there is an urgent need for valid, reliable, and fair items and assessments for use in evaluating the instructional effectiveness of teachers in areas not tested on the statewide assessment.
 ATI is answering this need with the ATI Community Assessment and Item Banking Initiative, providing a way for users to develop and to share both assessment items and assessments.
 As part of the initiative, ATI is assisting in the preparation of educators to develop high-quality items and is providing services related to assessment development and data analysis.
-Participating districts are being provided access to a continually growing repository of shared, district-written, high-quality items and customized assessments in areas not currently addressed on statewide tests.
+Participating districts and charters are being provided access to a continually growing repository of shared, district-written, high-quality items and customized assessments in areas not currently addressed on statewide tests.
 Learn more

-Customizable Rating Scales
+Customizable Educator Rating Scales

 Evaluation Score Compiler

-The Galileo Evaluation Score Compiler enables districts to credibly combine indicators of student achievement with indicators of educator proficiency and with other indicators.
+The Galileo K-12 Online Evaluation Score Compiler enables users to credibly combine indicators of student achievement with indicators of educator proficiency and with other indicators.
 In addition, the Compiler makes it possible to differentially weight these indicators to produce a continuous effectiveness score throughout the year and a final educator effectiveness score for a given educator or group of educators.
 This approach to weighting and compiling generates an overall effectiveness score that is credible and purposeful.
 The Compiler is capable of bringing diverse sources of information to bear on professional development and instructional decision making as soon as the information becomes available.
 Learn more

 Early Literacy Benchmark Assessment Series